 Read more about the Finlayson area in Forssa

-Renor’s aim is for Tikkurilan Silkki to be as environmentally friendly as possible.
-In fact, Silkki’s first phase will include the construction of a geothermal power plant.
-It will account for the entire block’s cooling and heating energy supply apart from the residential block of flats.
-The geothermal power plant will be completed around the turn of the year 2018–2019.
+Renor’s aim is for the Silkkitehdas city block to be as environmentally friendly as possible.
+In fact, the first phase of the block included the construction of a geothermal power plant.
+It accounts for the entire block’s cooling and heating energy supply apart from the residential block of flats.
+The geothermal power plant was completed in the turn of the year 2018–2019.